gpropf/clarity/README.md

 ### Todo ###

 1. Event API.
 We still need a framework to offer people a way to easily use events.
+Need to be able to use C++ or JS for event handling.
 2. Radio buttons
 3. Checkboxes
 4. Select boxes